 Did you have much free time for tourist activities?

-Do you have any caveats or suggestions for readers who are interested in
+Do you have any caveats or suggestions for readers who are

-becoming Global Volunteers in Europe?
+interested in becoming Global Volunteers in Europe?

-Would you consider being a Global Volunteer again?
+Would you be a Global Volunteer again?